Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 That very year, on May 27, the Bundestag buckled under to further neo-Nazi demands when it passed the asylum law, which set firm restrictions on immigrants seeking asylum in Germany.
 The United Nations and various human rights groups vehemently denounced the law.

-Government action like that above confirmed what many outsiders already suspected: that the influence of right-wing extremism was penetrating even the moderate political parties like Kohl’s Christian Democrats.
+Such government action confirmed what many outsiders already suspected: The influence of right-wing extremism was penetrating even the moderate political parties like Kohl’s Christian Democrats.

-Something dark and sinister was brewing in the Fatherland.
+Something dark and sinister was brewing in the fatherland.
 The wave of neo-Nazi violence in 1991 and 1992 frightened German immigrants and alerted the world to the fact that Nazism was not dead, at least not within right-wing circles.
-But there were rumblings of far greater seriousness unfolding within the highest levels of the German government.
+But rumblings of far greater seriousness were unfolding within the highest levels of the German government.

 Hitler stood at the foot of Frederick’s grave in 1933 to proclaim the beginning of the Third Reich!